naveenprasadbk/Prodigy-Intern/README.md

 ---

-### Task 4 – Weather App
+### Task 4 – Portfolio
-- Fetches real-time weather data using an external API.
+- Showcases my projects and skills in one place.
-- Displays temperature, city name, weather icon, and more.
+- Built to give a quick overview of my work.
-- Folder: `Task-4-WeatherApp`
+- Folder: `Task-4-Portfolio`

 ---